-Beard and his partners at Trueb & Beard, LLC understand Jones Act cases.
+Beard and his team at Trueb & Beard LLC, understand Jones Act cases.
 They know how Jones Act seamen are injured working aboard ships, tugs, barges and commercial fishing vessels.
-If you have been injured working as a crewman aboard a vessel, let them explain to you the rights you have to recover compensatory damages under Federal maritime laws.
+If you have been injured working as a crewman aboard a vessel, let them explain to you the rights you have to recover compensatory damages under federal maritime laws.

 To be a seaman, the worker’s duties must contribute to the function of the vessel or the accomplishment of the ship’s mission; the worker must have a connection to a vessel or to an identifiable group of vessels in navigation that is substantial in both its duration and its nature.
 A rough guideline that applies to determining seaman status is if a worker spends more than 30% of his time doing ship’s work, he may qualify to be a seaman.
 Federal maritime law gives a wide definition to what is a vessel.

 For purposes of the Jones Act, a vessel is any sort of watercraft capable of movement upon navigable waters.
 If it floats, it may be argued to be a vessel for purposes of the Jones Act.
 The vessel doesn’t need to be capable of moving under its own power to be a vessel.
 A vessel temporarily moored or anchored is still in navigation.

 A worker injured on any type of vessel should consult with a qualified maritime injury lawyer to determine their proper legal status.
 In some injured worker cases, there is a fine line between being a seaman as opposed to a Longshore harbor worker.
 Seamen who are working ashore doing seaman duties do not lose their status under the Jones Act.
 Longshoreman who are land-based workers with no substantial connection to any given vessel are not usually Jones Act seamen, even though they may be injured aboard a vessel.